-Variables Access rights Description

-snX200PowerSupplyState Read only State of the redundant power supply:

-1: redundant supply

-2: no redundant supply

-Note: The following devices do not have a redundant power supply:

-SCALANCE X204IRT PRO

-SCALANCE X201-3P IRT PRO

-SCALANCE X202-2P IRT PRO

-SnX200RmMode Read only The redundancy manager mode

-1: The X-200 IE switch is a redundancy manager.

-2: The X-200 IE switch is not a redundancy manager.
+Variables Access rights Description snX200PowerSupplyState Read only State of the redundant power supply: • 1: redundant supply • 2: no redundant supply Note: The following devices do not have a redundant power supply: SCALANCE X204IRT PRO SCALANCE X201-3P IRT PRO SCALANCE X202-2P IRT PRO snX200HsrRmMode Read and write.
+Redundancy manager mode in an HRP ring • 1: The X-200 IE switch is a redundancy manager. • 2: The X-200 IE switch is not a redundancy manager. snX200MrpRmMode Read and write.
+Redundancy manager mode in an MRP ring • 1: The X-200 IE switch is a redundancy manager. • 2: The X-200 IE switch is not a redundancy manager.